Transport in Romania: Metro

 Bucharest is the only city in Romania which has an underground railway system, comprising both the Bucharest Metro and the Bucharest Light rail system of the Regia Autonomă de Transport București.

 The Bucharest Metro forms the backbone of Bucharest public transport network.
 Bucharest has a fairly extensive subway system consisting of five lines (M1, M2, M3, M4, and M5) run by Metrorex.
 In total, the network is 80.1 km long and has 64 stations, with 1.5 km average distance between stops.
 It is one of the fastest ways to get around the city.
 The oldest metro line is M1, which was opened in 1979.
 The newest metro line is M5, which was opened in 2020.
 A sixth metro line, M6 line, is currently under construction.

-As of 2024, Bucharest Metro is the only metro system in Romania; with a second one, the Cluj-Napoca Metro, being under construction.
+A second metro station, the Cluj-Napoca Metro, is currently under construction.

 Air transport

 The air traffic in Romania reached 20.28 million passengers in 2017 and 21 million passengers in 2022.

 The national carrier of Romania is TAROM, while Wizz Air has the largest share of Romania's air transport market.